 These bumpers move up and down to match the travel of the vehicles suspension when it is in contact with the bumper.
 This is particularly useful if dealing with a high volume of vehicles that use air suspension, as these are the vehicles that most commonly damage bumpers by applying pressure downwards from the top of a buffer, in some cases ripping them off.

 This is a new product that is proving popular.
-The front of the bumper is made from nylon coloured yellow for increased visibility.
+The front of the bumper is made from nylon coloured yellow for increased visibility, and there is a rubber insert between the steel fixing plate and nylon front to provide additional impact support.

 The surface provides a large impact area, and has no holes for the backs of vehicles to snag on.

-The 50mm thick face can slide freely up and down in its steel cradle back plate allowing for movement created during impact, and is very hard wearing.
+The 100mm thick face can slide freely up and down in its steel cradle back plate allowing for movement created during impact, and is very hard wearing.